zefdelgadillo/gcs-fixity-function/README.md

 ### BigQuery Setup
 This should be run *once*.

-Run the `./setup-bigquery.sh` script creates the following resources:
+Run `make prepare` script creates the following resources:

 * `fixityData` and `fixity` datasets.
 * `fixityData.records` table to hold each individual Fixity record for every invokation.
 * `fixity.current_manifest` view to show the current manifest of files for a bag.